 If you know which app is preventing shut down

-If you can see the app icon that is preventing shutdown, simply close the app entirely before clicking “Shut Down” in Windows 10 or Windows 11.
-If the problem persists, you can decide what to do with the problem app, whether to remove it or investigate why it’s not closing correctly.
+If you can see the app icon that is preventing shutdown, simply close the app entirely before clicking “Shut down” in Windows 10 or 11.
+If the problem persists, you can decide what to do with the problem app, whether to completely uninstall it or investigate further about why it’s not closing correctly.

 Closing 1 app and shutting down screen shows task host window or no icon

-If you see a blank app icon or the task host window and have no idea which app or program is causing the issue, the only solution is to check the Event Log in Windows.
-Here’s how to view it:
+If you see a blank app icon or the task host window and have no idea which app or program is causing the issue, the only solution is to check the Event Log in Windows to give you some clues.
+Follow the steps below to do so.

 Now that you have the .exe name of the application that is causing the issue, you can decide if you want to remove it or manually close the app every time before you shut down your PC.